hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614634v3-aint-nothing-but-a-survey-using-large-language-models-for-coding-ger.md

 ---
 layout: default
-title: AIn't Nothing But a Survey?
-Using Large Language Models for Coding German Open-Ended Survey Responses on Survey Motivation
+title: "AIn't Nothing But a Survey?
+Using Large Language Models for Coding German Open-Ended Survey Responses on Survey Motivation"
 ---

 # AIn't Nothing But a Survey?
 Using Large Language Models for Coding German Open-Ended Survey Responses on Survey Motivation